-Special assessments involve assessing incremental property taxes on land and often the buildings on that land deriving direct benefits due to a transportation improvement.
+Special assessments involve assessing incremental property taxes on land and buildings deriving direct benefits due to a transportation improvement.
 The tax levied typically represents a portion of the estimated benefit to the properties located with a designated zone in close proximity to the improvement.
-Special assessments, which are also known as benefit assessments or special taxes, are one of the most prominent forms of value capture in the United States.
-In addition to transportation improvements, special assessments may be used in other sectors, including water and waste water.
+Special assessments - also known as benefit assessments or special taxes - are one of the most prominent forms of value capture in the United States.
+Legally, special assessments are a form of remuneration that a public agency may require from property owners to provide revenue to fund a public project which creates benefits for properties within a designated assessment district.
+In addition to transportation improvements, special assessments may also be used in other sectors, including water and waste water.

 The major limitation on the use of special assessments is that they must finance improvements that provide local benefits within the assessment zone.
 They cannot be used to fund improvements that benefit the larger community.
 This poses challenges when using special districts to finance transportation improvements because the transportation system is an open system, making it difficult to establish a district that includes all those who benefit from a road or rail line, while excluding those who do not.
-For this reason, special assessments are more often used on closed systems, such as water and sewer improvements.
+For this reason, special assessments are more likely to be used on closed systems, such as water and sewer improvements.

 Special assessment districts for transportation improvements are often larger than those for other kinds of improvements, because the benefits of transportation projects typically accrue across a broader geographical base.
 Many states have passed new enabling legislation that allows special districts to be used to finance a broader range of facilities than in the past.
 These districts are known by such names as improvement districts, road districts, metropolitan districts, and building authorities.
 In most cases, the districts serve the same general purpose as the traditional special assessment district, but they often are not limited to the use of assessments on property, and may also levy footage charges or acreage fees.